 That has to be meeting my fiance in Thailand.
 I was visiting TravelBud's in-country partners in Thailand and my fiance-to-be and I crossed paths as she was teaching there.
 We had an unforgettable time traveling to national parks and exploring the town where she was placed.

-Fast-forward three years and we're happily living in Cape Town together, preparing for our wedding next year.
+Fast-forward a few years and we're happily living in Cape Town together!

 How have you changed/grown since working for your current company?